-- 4.1 All investments shall conform to the Constitution, the Policy, these Guidelines and any applicable law and regulations - 4.2 Investment Managers shall not invest in any assets that are not in an approved category of investment. - 4.3 All securities shall be purchased through normal public market facilities, unless the purchase price approximates the prevailing market price and is negotiated on an arm's length basis. - 4.4 The Fund shall be invested in accordance with the Environmental, Social and Governance standards set out in the Policy.
-In no event shall the Fund be invested in companies with 20% or more of total production derived from Alberta oil or tar sands extraction. - 4.5 The Committee has the responsibility for making recommendations to the Board on any additional screens that may incorporate either positive or negative elements. - 4.6 The Fund will be invested in individual securities, and not in pooled funds or mutual funds, unless otherwise specifically permitted in writing by the Chair and in this section.
+- 4.1 All investments shall conform to the Constitution, the Policy, these Guidelines and any applicable law and regulations. - 4.2 Investment Managers shall not invest in any assets that are not in an approved category of investment. - 4.3 All securities shall be purchased through normal public market facilities, unless the purchase price approximates the prevailing market price and is negotiated on an arm's length basis. - 4.4 The Fund shall be invested in accordance with the Environmental, Social and Governance standards set out in the Policy. - 4.5 The Committee has the responsibility for making recommendations to the Board on any additional screens that may incorporate either positive or negative elements.